 Rent Tax Credit

 Up to 31 December 2017, you could claim a tax credit if you paid for private rented accommodation.
 This included rent paid for flats, apartments or houses.
 It did not include rent paid to local authorities or the army.

-You could only claim a tax credit if you are renting on 7 December 2010.
+You could only claim the tax credit if you are renting on 7 December 2010.